Helmholtz-AI-Energy/propulate/docs/tut_hpo.rst

 asynchronous island model (``Islands``) which takes care of the actual genetic optimization.

 .. note::
-    Running this script without any modifications requires compute nodes with four GPUs.
+    Running the script from our Github repo without any modifications requires compute nodes with four GPUs.